Phileosopher/commonplace/lawsaxioms.md

 Fitts' Law - The longer the distance and smaller the size, the longer it takes to acquire a target.

-Forbidden Fruit Effect - We want things more when we can't have them.
+Forbidden Fruit Effect/Empty Plate Effect - We want things more when access to them is limited.

 Gérson's Law - The most advantageous decision will disregard [ethics](morality.md).